o3de/o3de.org/content/docs/userguide/set-up-a-simulated-object.md

 ---
-description: ' Set up a simulated object such as a tassel for your actor in &ALYlong;. '
+description: ' Set up a simulated object such as a tassel for your actor in Amazon Lumberyard. '
 title: Setting Up a Simulated Object
 ---
 # Setting Up a Simulated Object {#set-up-a-simulated-object}